 - 2.1 It is a requirement under the Localism Act 2011 that all Councils adopt a Code of Conduct and that the Code adopted must be based upon the Nolan Principles of Conduct in Public Life.
-The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution. - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all the Parish Councils.
+The current Members' Code of Conduct ("the Code") for Maidstone Borough Council is set out in the Constitution. - 2.2 The Localism Act 2011 requirement to adopt a Code of Conduct also applied to all Parish Councils.
 Most Parish Councils in the Maidstone area have adopted a similar Code of Conduct to the Borough Council, based on a Kent wide model.
-A few Parish Councils have adopted their own particular Code. - 2.3 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.4 The Constitution stipulates that oversight of Code of Conduct complaints is part of the remit of the Audit, Governance and Standards Committee. - 2.5 As part of the Committee's oversight function it is agreed that the Monitoring Officer will provide reports on complaints to the Audit, Governance and Standards Committee.
-It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices; therefore in providing the update to the Committee the names of the complainant and the Councillor complained about are both kept confidential in accordance with the Data Protection Act 2018.
+A few Parish Councils have adopted their own Code. - 2.3 Under the Localism Act 2011 Maidstone Borough Council is responsible for dealing with any complaints made under the various Codes of Conduct throughout the Maidstone area. - 2.4 The Constitution stipulates that oversight of Code of Conduct complaints is part of the remit of the Audit, Governance and Standards Committee. - 2.5 As part of the Committee's oversight function it is agreed that the Monitoring Officer will provide reports on complaints to the Audit, Governance & Standards Committee.
+It should be noted that the Localism Act 2011 repealed the requirement to publish decision notices therefore, in providing the update to the Committee, the names of the complainant and the Subject Member are both kept confidential in accordance with the Data Protection Act 2018. - 2.6 Since the last report to this Committee on 15 March 2021 the Monitoring Officer has received six further complaints.
+One complaint concerns a Borough Councillor whilst the other five complaints concern Parish Councillors.
+The status of each complaint is as follows: